samlown/couch_tap/README.md

 ### changes

 Defines which CouchDB database should be used to request the changes feed.

-The server should respond to the standard.
+After loading the rest of the configuration, the service will connect will connect to the database using Event Machine.
+As new changes coming into the system they will be managed in the background.

 ### connection